Barcelona has become a hotspot for digital nomads and remote workers, thanks to its stunning architecture, Mediterranean climate and vibrant culture.

 This beach is located in the north of Barcelona and is considered to be one of the best beaches in the city.
 It’s slightly less crowded than the other two options, but it’s still close enough to the city that you can easily get to and from your work location.

 So, there you have it!
 Three of the best beach options in Barcelona for working nomads.
 No matter what your working style or needs, you’re sure to find the perfect spot to set up shop and get some work done.
 Now all you need is a laptop and a beach chair, and you’re good to go!

 So, is working remotely in Barcelona worth it?

 We think it depends on your individual situation and needs.
-If you’re looking for an exciting and vibrant city to live and work in, then Barcelona definitely ticks all the boxes.
+It’s true that Barcelona ticks all the boxes for being a fun and exciting, city to live and work remotely from.
 However, if you’re working on a tight budget, and more relaxing environment you might want to consider the Maldives instead.